Francis A. Hendry: Early life

 Hendry was born near Thomasville, Georgia, a son of James Edward Hendry and Lydia Carlton.
 The family was of English and Scotch ancestry.
 George W. Hendry was his younger brother.
-In 1851, his father took the family to Hillsborough County, Florida, settling on the Alafia River about twenty-two miles east of Tampa.
-His father then returned to Georgia to settle his affairs, and died suddenly on January 3, 1852.
+In 1851, his father moved the family and his cattle herd to Hillsborough County, Florida, settling on the North Fork of the Alafia River about twenty-two miles east of the village of Tampa.
+His father then returned to the Ocholocknee River area of south Georgia to settle his affairs, and died suddenly on January 3, 1852.
 Nineteen-year-old Berry, his mother, and his siblings decided to remain in Florida.

 On March 25, 1852, Berry married Ardeline Ross Lanier (May 10, 1835 - September 6, 1917), a native of Bulloch County, Georgia.
-Soon thereafter, they moved to Fort Meade, Florida, where they started a cattle ranch.
+Soon thereafter, they moved to the Fort Meade, Florida, area where they started a Florida Cracker Cattle ranch.
 They marked their cattle with a crop and split in one ear and an upper square in the other.
 They also branded them with a large "A", Berry's middle initial, as well as his wife's first initial.

 The Hendrys lived with the garrison at Fort Meade for a time before building their first home about two miles (3 km) north on a branch of the Peace River, now known as the Berry Hendry Branch.